- Richest Celebrities › Actors

-Luis Guzman net worth: Luis Guzman is a Puerto Rican-born actor, writer and producer who has a net worth $13 million.
-A well-respected character actor who specializes in playing tough guys with a heart, he has appeared in a dizzying array of film and television productions since he began his professional acting career in the early 1980s.
+Luis Guzman is a Puerto Rican-born actor, writer and producer who has a net worth $13 million.
+A well-respected character actor who specializes in playing tough guys with a heart, Luis Guzman has appeared in a dizzying array of film and television productions since he began his professional acting career in the early 1980s.
 He is best known for his roles in "Magnolia," "Boogie Nights," and "Punch-Drunk Love."
+In 2022 he began starring in the Netflix series "Wednesday."
 His career has spanned over forty years.

 In the low-budget slice-of-life comedy "Waiting" (2005), about a waiter (Justin Long) who rues his dead-end life, Guzman played a cook at a restaurant who likes to do disgusting things to himself and the food.
 In early 2008, he starred in several TV ads for Cabot Creamery, which is located in Cabot, Vermont, near to where he lives.
 He co-starred in "The Taking of Pelham 123" (2009), playing one of several armed hijackers led by an ex-con (John Travolta) who take over a subway train.
 He also appeared in the music video "Yes We Can."

-Personal Life: Luis is married to Angelita Galarza and has five children.
+Luis is married to Angelita Galarza.
+They have five children.
 The family resides in Vermont.
 Guzman endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.